What is a Pico Laser?

 Is the procedure painful?

-Based on individual’s pain tolerance and location of the pigmented lesion, most patients are able to tolerate the lasers sessions without much discomfort.
+This is based on individual’s pain tolerance and location of the pigmented lesion(s).
+Most patients are able to tolerate the lasers sessions without much discomfort.
 The laser feels like tiny warm pricks on the skin.

 Are there any side effects?

-A small portion of patients can experience a pinkish flush or mild itchiness after the laser, which goes away within a few hours.
+A small portion of patients can experience a pinkish flush or mild itchiness after the laser.
+This goes away within a few hours.

 Is there any downtime?

 You can return to work or daily activities immediately after the laser.
-However, it is advised to stay avoid prolonged or intentional strong sun exposure for a week after the laser to avoid hyper-pigmentation.
+One should avoid prolonged / intentional sun exposure for a week post-laser to avoid hyper-pigmentation.
 Creams are sometimes prescribed for this purpose as well.

-For certain patients, some greying/browning/darkening of the existing pigmentation may be expected before it fades off.
-This is normal and one shouldn’t be worried as it will fade off in time.
+For certain patients, greying/browning/darkening of the existing pigmentation may be expected before it fades off.
+This is normal and one shouldn’t worry as it fades off in time.

 How many sessions are required?